About the Coquitlam Youth Orchestra

 Reg Quiring – Our Founder & Intermediate and Senior Orchestra Conductor

-Reg Quiring saw a need for a youth orchestra in this area of the lower mainland several years ago and decided to pioneer its exitence in 2013.
+The Conductor and Artistic Director, Reg Quiring saw a need for a youth orchestra in this area of the lower mainland several years ago and decided to pioneer its existence in 2013.
 Originally conceived as a single orchestra it immediately blossomed into two.
 In the third year Reg found that there were enough students joining that he could create the third orchestra.
 He has found running and conducting all three orchestras extremely rewarding and he has enjoyed getting to know the many young and talented musicians from each orchestra.

 Reg Quiring has performed as principal violist of the Vancouver Symphony, the Vancouver Opera, and the Quebec Symphony.
 He has taught violin and viola at all levels at the University of British Columbia, the Vancouver Academy of Music, and the Quiring Chamber Music School.
 These institutions as well as others have engaged him as conductor for their orchestras.
 Reg is very excited to take on the task of building a great youth orchestra for Coquitlam and its surrounding regions.